CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/docker_hub_login.md

 # How to add docker hub credentials to a project

 Since 2nd November 2020, docker hub has imposed a rate limit for image pulls.
-For Rahti this means a limit of 200 pull every 6 hours.
-This limit is hit usualy and prevents new applications to be deployed if the image is in docker hub.
+For Rahti this means a limit of 200 pulls every 6 hours.
+This limit can be easily reached and it prevents new applications to be deployed if the image is in docker hub.

 The error looks like this: